A guide for schools and education professionals

 - Crime Prevention Portsmouth – how to report crime and receive support

-- Domestic Abuse support – Stop Domestic Abuse, Up2U – support for victims and perpetrators
+- Domestic abuse support – Stop Domestic Abuse, Up2U – support for victims and perpetrators

 - Exploitation – county lines – criminal and sexual exploitation, knife crime and gangs